DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), helped close deals, integrated with partners, gave [talks & workshops](https://davidwells.io/talks/), learned a metric boatload, and [built a whole lot of awesome](#building-the-awesome)!

-I also had the opportunity to work with a wide variety of top notch people in the JAMstack/SaaS world and of course the **world class Netlify team** 🎉!
+I also had the opportunity to work with a wide variety of top-notch people in the JAMstack/SaaS world and, of course, the **world-class Netlify team** 🎉!

 Working at Netlify has been a phenomenal catalyst for my personal growth over the past year.

-But what do you do David?
+But what do you do, David?
 I'm GLAD YOU ASKED!

 Here's the mind map of my world...